WiruCodes/Weather_API/README.md

 ## Responsiveness

-The elements of the app are fully responsive and can me used with mobile.
+The elements of the app are fully responsive and can be used with mobile.

 ## Authentication